-LPN and Paramedic students entering into the ASN Program as advanced placement students must complete all prerequisites, general education courses, and program requirements listed above.
+LPN and Paramedic students entering into the ASN Program as advanced placement students must complete all prerequisites, general education courses, and program requirements.
+The five-year requirement of science courses within five years of admission does not apply to Advanced Placement Bridge students.